djpowers/personal-site/src/now.md

 ## ✍️ Working

-Just pushed a humor piece I'm proud of over the line, which should likely be published some time in early November.
+Eagerly awaiting the arrival of my new mechanical keyboard, which I expect to yield a thousound-fold increase in my productivity.

-I'm also focused on building out this site.
-I initially wanted to do so from scratch, but realized that is not really practical for modern front-end web development.
-The [Jamstack](https://jamstack.org/) and [static site generators](https://www.staticgen.com/) have been intriguing to me of late, so I decided to leverage [Eleventy 🎈🐀](https://www.11ty.dev/) for basic templating and build steps.
+The [Jamstack](https://jamstack.org/) and [static site generators](https://www.staticgen.com/) have been intriguing to me of late, so I decided to leverage [Eleventy 🎈🐀](https://www.11ty.dev/) for this site.
 It doesn't add any code to the final output that I didn't write, which was a goal of mine.

-Leaning into static sites by building out a site for a friend's upcoming podcast using [Gatsby](https://www.gatsbyjs.org/), and assisting another get a blog up and running via [Ghost](https://ghost.org/).
-Will share more when there's something concrete to share. 📰 🎧
+Leaning into static sites, I also built out a site for a friend's new podcast that automatically builds new pages as new episodes are published, and also adds blogging capabilities: [The Boys Are Back In Time](https://theboysarebackintime.com/).

 ## 👟 Running